International Workers' Day: Montenegro

 In Montenegro, 1 May is an official public holiday and a day off work and a day out of school.
 It is the only official holiday from socialist times that is still officially celebrated.

 Netherlands

 In the Netherlands, 1 May or Labour Day (Dag van de Arbeid) is not an official holiday.
 This is due in part to its proximity to the national holiday, Koningsdag, which was celebrated on the day before until 2013.
-Labour movements also didn't see the need to agitate for an extra day off during the Post–World War II recovery efforts.
+Labour movements also did not see the need to agitate for an extra day off during the Post–World War II recovery efforts.
 Liberals who joined the Labour Party in this same period also wanted to distance themselves from the Soviet Union because of Cold War sentiments.
 A small number of public servants has the day off, as well as bank employees and financial traders as the European banking system is not open that day.